 What happens when 50% of the population of the entire universe suddenly turns into dust?
 In the aftermath of such a catastrophic event, how can the living pick up the pieces?
 Infinity War ended with one of the most shocking cliffhangers in Marvel (and movie) history, and left us with no silver lining to hold onto.
 In the previous instalment of the Avengers saga, Thanos managed to decimate the entire human population with a single snap of his infinity gauntlet-covered hand: his plan worked, which means the Avengers failed.
 It’s unusual for a superhero film to end with a defeat, but that is exactly what made Infinity War so unique: in a few minutes’ time, we witnessed the tragic death of a series of beloved characters – from Doctor Strange, Spider-Man, Scarlet Witch, Black Panther, The Wasp and most of the Guardian of the Galaxy (Star Lord and Groot included) to S.H.I.E.L.D. members Nick Fury and Maria Hill, and let’s not forget that we had also lost Loki, Vision and Gamora a few hours earlier.
 Avengers: Endgame picks up right where Infinity War left off: it acknowledges all the loss and shows us a world that doesn’t quite know how to function.

-It’s a world of improvised support groups, impersonal war memorials and new cities with painfully familiar names.
+It’s a world of improvised support groups, impersonal war memorials and new cities with painfully (but also hilariously) familiar names.
 There are abandoned neighborhoods, but there are also those who survived, and that includes many familiar faces.
 As we already know from Infinity War, Iron Man, Captain America and Thor are still alive, and so are most of the original Avengers.
 But who are the Avengers if they don’t need to be Avengers anymore?
 Avengers: Endgame shows us our favourite heroes like we’ve never seen them before: the loss they suffered left a series of invisible scars on them, and, most of all, it made them so very human.
 And with humanity comes emotion: some are consumed by anger, others have lost all hope, others have withdrawn completely into themselves.
 They are tired, helpless and disconnected from the world, and, underneath their snarky comments, they are still hurting.
 The Avengers have lost, and this defeat has changed them all.

 Avengers: Endgame is pure emotion, but it’s also so much more than that.
 Directors Anthony and Joe Russo, who also gave us Civil War and Infinity War, recognised that part of what makes fans get so attached to the Marvel Cinematic Universe is that they love its well-developed, multifaceted, charismatic characters, and gave us an “endgame” that is full of moments we will remember.
 There are moving reunions, blasts from the past and unexpected encounters with old and new faces, but there are also epic monologues, meme-worthy sequences and hilarious dialogues that will make you either burst out in laughter or clap uncontrollably, or both.
 In what feels like a Marvel marathon in itself, with its many subplots, every single character gets a chance to shine, even the newest members of the MCU (such as Captain Marvel, Ant-Man and The Wasp) and those we haven’t seen in a long time (such as Hawkeye, who finally gets to show his personality as a complex, powerful character who is so much more than a good archer).
 It’s a farewell to the Avengers, and it’s as emotional and goosebump-worthy as it should be.